vijayscsa/Apptransfer/README.md

-Only temporary transfer of files
+regular Only temporary transfer of files